zchen15/SURF/README.md

 * Specify the primers you will use to sequence verify your whole plasmid
 * Use the annotated plasmid map to figure out what you are studying or testing
 * Important details to know in order to perform the experiment:
     1. What resistance gene and origin of replication is the plasmid carrying.
 Does it even have an origin of replication?
-What antibiotics will you use?
+What antibiotics will be used?
     2. What reporter proteins are being used or expressed?
 How will I measure the signal?
     3. What inducible promoters are being used and what inducer chemical do I need to run my experiment?
-    4. How will I be plotting and interpreting the data?
+    4. How will I plot and interpret the data?

 ### Here are some useful resources
 * http://jorgensen.biology.utah.edu/wayned/ape/